Severe acute respiratory syndrome

 Treatment and prognosis

-No specific treatment exists for the severe acute respiratory syndrome.
-Patients are given broad-spectrum antibiotics as well as antivirals, steroids and supportive therapy 3.
-Vaccines for MERS-CoV, and by extension, other coronaviruses, are under development 5.
+No specific treatment exists for severe acute respiratory syndrome.
+Patients are given broad-spectrum antibiotics as well as antivirals, steroids, and supportive therapy 3.
+Vaccines for SARS-CoV-2 are widely available.

 - 5. Ng LFP, Hiscox JA.
 Coronaviruses in animals and humans.
 (2020) BMJ (Clinical research ed.).
 368: m634. doi:10.1136/bmj.m634 - Pubmed